videsk/window-node-polyfill/README.md

 # Window polyfill for NodeJS

-This library was designed to use in Node tesitng environment like mocha testing.
-If you need test code that use `window` but not DOM elements you maybe need install.
+Nodejs doesn't have `window` object (obviously, not?).
+So, when you want to test pure Javascript or Typescript code that have `window` dependencies like `localStorage` and many more that are only able on browsers, your tests will not works, because you will get the `XXXX is not defined` error.

+So, this library was designed to use in Node testing environment with mocha, chai, etc. where have browsers APIs dependencies.
+Some features of browsers was don't do what do you want like `document.createElement('div')`, but will returns you an object where you have access to properties and functions.

 If you don't use a `window` polyfill you will get an error like this: